K-izme/Test_AgileOps/README.md

 For ssh jump, first cat ~/.ssh/id_rsa.pub on local machine. copy it and paste to db,app instance ~/.ssh/authorized_keys

+Configure ~/.ssh/config like in the ssh/config file

 Testing the ssh to app and db using
 ```
 ssh db
 ssh app
 ```
+If it work, now ansible on our local machine can access to db, app instance through bastion instance

 ## 1. MySQL Setup on DB Instance:
 Install and configure MySQL on the DB instance ( 10.100.0.101 ).

-Because i can't edit the ip tables or add a NAT Gateway so i think about making db instance can access apt using ssh tunnel:
+Because i can't edit the iptables, make it a NAT gateway or add an AWS NAT Gateway so i think about making db instance can access apt using ssh tunnel:
 ```
 ssh -i ~/.ssh/agileops.pem -D 8080 -f -C -q -N ubuntu@10.100.4.50
 ```